Kenneth C. Martis: Contributions to Political Geography

 Martis is the author or co-author of nine award-winning books on the United States Congress and American politics.
 The first book in his series of historical political atlases, The Historical Atlas of United States Congressional Districts: 1789-1983, was designated a Selected Reference Book by the journal College and Research Libraries and won the American Historical Association's Waldo G. Leland Prize for the best reference book in all fields of history for the period 1981-1986.
-The Atlas was the first book in American history to map every congressional district for every election and catalog all state redistricting laws.
+This work is the first to map every congressional district and analyze every apportionment change for every state for all of United States history.
 Based on the archival work for this book, Martis and Ruth A. Rowles were awarded the 1984 Organization of American Historian's Charles Thomson Prize for their article "Mapping Congress: Developing a Geographic Understanding of American Political History."

 The Thirty-seventh Congress illustration is an example of the congressional district boundary maps found in The Historical Atlas of United States Congressional Districts: 1789-1983.
 In the atlas there are ninety-seven national scale district maps, one for each of the first ninety-seven House of Representatives.
 The Thirty-seventh House (1861-1863) was primarily elected in 1860 and is the first House to convene during the Civil War.
 The striped areas designate districts in the eleven seceded states which did not send representatives to the United States Congress.
-However, the House did certify and seat ten “Unionist” members from three seceded states, five from Virginia, three from western Tennessee and two from southern Louisiana (elected after the New Orleans area was occupied).
+However, the House did certify and seat ten "Unionist" members from three seceded states, five from Virginia, three from western Tennessee and two from southern Louisiana (elected after the New Orleans area was occupied).
 On the page opposite of each map is an alphabetical list of all who served in the House with their state and congressional district number or designation (note in the Thirty-seventh House illustration two members from Minnesota and three from California were not elected from districts but on a General Ticket, that is, statewide).
 Insert maps are used to illustrate very small districts in densely populated urban areas.
 Information is found at the bottom of each map giving the session dates, total number of representatives, Speaker, newly admitted states, and map notes indicating vacancies throughout the Congress and any significant state or national boundary changes.